rizinorg/cutter.re/docs/_sources/building.rst.txt

 Building Steps
 ~~~~~~~~~~~~~~

 The recommended way to build Cutter on Linux is by using CMake.
-Simply invoke CMake to build Cutter and its dependency radare2.
+Simply invoke CMake to build Cutter and its dependency Rizin.

 .. code:: sh

    mkdir build && cd build
-   cmake -DCUTTER_USE_BUNDLED_RADARE2=ON ../src
+   cmake -DCUTTER_USE_BUNDLED_RIZIN=ON ..
    cmake --build .

 If your operating system has a newer version of CMake (> v3.12) you can use this cleaner solution:

 .. code:: sh

-   cmake -S src -B build -DCUTTER_USE_BUNDLED_RADARE2=ON
+   cmake -B build -DCUTTER_USE_BUNDLED_RIZIN=ON
    cmake --build build

 .. note::
-If you want to use Cutter with another version of radare2 you can omit ``-DCUTTER_USE_BUNDLED_RADARE2=ON``.
-Note that using a version of radare2 which isn't the version Cutter is using can cause issues and the compilation might fail.
+If you want to use Cutter with another version of Rizin you can omit ``-DCUTTER_USE_BUNDLED_RIZIN=ON``.
+Note that using a version of Rizin which isn't the version Cutter is using can cause issues and the compilation might fail.

 .. note::